 Find an employer offering a place in a trade

 To start an apprenticeship or traineeship you will need to find an employer who will take you on as an apprentice or trainee.
-Talk to local businesses that are listed on the Register of Approved Employers on the Training and Skills Commission website for employers registered to take on apprentices or trainees in your field of choice.
+Talk to local businesses that are listed on the Training and Skills Commission's Register of approved employers to find employers registered to take on apprentices or trainees in your field of choice.
 Someone in your area might be looking for someone right now.

 Check advertisements in newspapers and online job sites such as Jobactive website.